Nicholas Hamilton (footballer): Cavalier return

 In August 2023, Hamilton returned to Jamaica and his first team Cavalier.
 He made his second debut for the club on 31 August, in a CONCACAF Caribbean Cup win over A.C.
 Port of Spain.
 After struggling through the season with injury, Hamilton came on as a substitute for Cavalier in their Jamaica Premier League Finals victory over Mount Pleasant FA after scoring the winning penalty, winning his second national title in Jamaica.

 Waterhouse

 In September 2024, Hamilton joined fellow Jamaica Premier League club Waterhouse.
 Hamilton made his debut for the Firehouse on 29 September in a league game at home to his former club Cavalier.
 On 11 November, Hamilton scored his first goal for Waterhouse in an away league win against Molynes United.
 On 29 August 2025, Waterhouse announced that Hamilton had departed the club and thanked him for his efforts.

+Jawalakhel

+In January 2026, Hamilton joined Nepalese club Jawalakhel YC, becoming only the second Jamaican to play football in Nepal after Amal Knight, with the hope of experiencing a career rebirth in South Asia.

 International career

-On the international level, Hamilton received a call-up for the Jamaica national football team in 2019, but has yet to make his first appearance for the Reggae Boyz.
+On the international level, Hamilton received a call-up for the Jamaica national football team in 2019.

 In August 2022, Hamilton would be named as part of the Reggae Boyz squad to take part in a friendly tournament at the Ernst-Happel-Stadion in Vienna, Austria.
 Hamilton made his international debut in a friendly against Qatar on 26 August.